ChrisChinchilla/Chip-Shop/_cards/products/sub_era_2/Columbia_MPC.md

 region: usa
 originalprice: $3000
 approved: 'Y'
-concepts: ibm_pc_clone
+concepts: null
 ---

-The Columbia MPC is the first clone of the IBM PC at a significantly lower price.
+The Columbia MPC is a flexible personal computer at a significantly lower price.